What is GDPR?

 In early 2018, the Facebook-Cambridge Analytica data breach occurred.
 The personal data of millions of Facebook users was used by Cambridge Analytica, without consent, for the purpose of political advertising.
 This was done through an app that was created by a Cambridge academic.
 The app used not just the personal data of users who responded to a questionnaire, but also the data of their friends.
 In response, Facebook issued an apology and testified in Congress.

-Facebook also faces having to pay several billion dollars in fine for accidentally storing millions of user passwords in plain text for several years.
+Facebook also faces having to pay several billion dollars in fines for accidentally storing millions of user passwords in plain text for several years.
 During that period, more than 20,000 employees had direct access to those passwords.
-While there was no evidence of misuse, Ireland’s data protection commission (DPC), which is Facebook’s privacy regulator in Europe, announced that it would be investigating the matter and see if Facebook had breached the GDPR.
+While there was no evidence of misuse, Ireland’s data protection commission (DPC), which is Facebook’s privacy regulator in Europe, announced that it would be investigating the matter to see if Facebook had breached the GDPR.
 If a violation was found, then Facebook would be looking at a fine amount of approximately $2.2 billion.

 Just a week after GDPR came into effect, CNIL – the French data protection authority – received complaints about Google from two non-profit organizations.
 One non-profit claimed that Google forced Android mobile users to accept Google privacy policies and consent to the use of their data for advertising purposes.
 The other mentioned that the personal data of users was being illegally processed by Google for advertising.

-Changes Since GDPR Was Introduced
+Changes Since the GDPR Was Introduced

-Ever since the rollout of GDPR in 2018, there has been an impact on several organizations.
-According to Forrester, many organizations have seen a reduction of between 25% and 40% of their total addressable market since GDPR was enforced.
+Ever since the rollout of the GDPR in 2018, there has been an impact on several organizations.
+According to Forrester, many organizations have seen a reduction of between 25% and 40% of their total addressable market since the GDPR was enforced.
 They have also had to re-evaluate their data center strategy.
 For technology companies, this has been an opportunity to market the privacy features of their products.